Global Entry: Enrollment

-Although an ID card serves no purpose during customs interactions, it can be used as a photo ID at U.S. airports and for entry into certain other Federal buildings.
+Although an ID card serves no purpose during customs interactions, it can be used as a photo ID at U.S. airports and for entry into certain other federal buildings.
 Further, airports without dedicated PreCheck lanes occasionally allow cardholding members to bypass standard security: while they wait in line, a special paper is given and provided to the x-ray operator letting them know that the member does not need to remove liquids, computer or clothing.
 However, this practice is much more common for after-hours use (i.e., this process is often used once the staffed, dedicated PreCheck lane is closed).
-The card is also WHTI-compliant, meaning it can be used at U.S. land and sea crossings into the U.S. from Canada and Mexico (only; entry from all other countries and entry via air from any country still require a passport).
-The card is RFID enabled, so it can be used in Ready Lanes at such border checkpoints (an RFID enabled card is required for SENTRI, NEXUS and Ready lanes because data must read wirelessly in advance to allow border guards to pre-process passengers before their vehicle arrives at the crossing station).
-Further, Global Entry participants may also use the dedicated SENTRI and NEXUS lanes (other TTP programs allow only for use of their dedicated lane plus Ready Lanes).
+The card is also WHTI-compliant, meaning it can be used at U.S. land and sea crossings into the U.S. from Canada and Mexico, only by U.S. Citizens (entry from all other countries and entry via air from any country still require a passport).
+The card is RFID enabled, so it can be used in Ready Lanes at such border checkpoints (an RFID enabled card is required for SENTRI, NEXUS and Ready lanes because data must be read wirelessly in advance to allow border guards to preprocess passengers before the vehicle arrives at the crossing station).
+Further, Global Entry participants may also use the dedicated SENTRI and NEXUS lanes to enter the U.S. (vehicle approval may be required prior to using SENTRI lanes).

 Once an application is approved, the applicant may use the Global Entry kiosk at any participating airport for a duration of five years.
 The five year period begins at the member's next birthday following approval.
 So for instance, an applicant with a birthday in October who is approved in May (i.e., 5 months prior to their birthday) will enjoy 5 years + 5 months of privileges.

-Renewal of membership requires an additional fee (currently, the same $100 fee as charged for new applicants), and in some cases, renewal applicants are selected for a new interview.
-Early renewal is encouraged, and the renewal may be started beginning on the participant’s birthday exactly 365 days ahead of the expiration.
-Failure to renew on-time results in permanent discontinuation, meaning an entire new application is required, and an interview is required (whereas, again, renewals on-time do not always require an interview).
+Renewal of membership requires an additional fee (the same amount as charged for new applicants), and in some cases, renewal applicants are selected for a new interview.
+Early renewal is encouraged, and the renewal may be started beginning on the participant's birthday exactly 365 days ahead of expiration.
 The TSA maintains a list of credit card issuers and loyalty programs that reimburse members' TSA PreCheck and/or Global Entry application fees.